RaphaelIT7/gmod-holylib/README.md

 #### HolyLib.InvalidateBoneCache(Entity ent)
 Invalidates the bone cache of the given entity.

+> [!NOTE]
-> NOTE: Only uses this on Entities that are Animated / Inherit the CBaseAnimating class.
+> Only uses this on Entities that are Animated / Inherit the CBaseAnimating class.
 Or else it will throw a Lua error.

 #### bool HolyLib.SetSignonState(Player/number ply/userid, number signOnState, number spawnCount)
 Sets the SignOnState for the given client.